 Dr. Lawrence Chung is the principal author of the research monograph "Non-Functional Requirements in Software Engineering" [scholarly impact/citations], which has been adopted and applied by many researchers and used by practitioners in a wide area of software engineering research and practice, including Requirements Engineering [relative scholarly impact/citations] and more broadly Software Engineering [relative scholarly impact/citations], as well as System/Software Architecture.
 His research involves, among other things, the use of a conceptual modeling approach.

 Dr. Chung has also been working on the development of tool kits.
-“RE-Tools”, which has been developed in his lab., has been downloaded highly from a large number of countries [download statistics] [a short video clip] for both education and industrial use.
-Another tool kit under development, CAT (Component-Aware Technology)/CARE (Component-Aware Requirements Engineering), concerns development and reuse of software components.
+“RE-Tools”, which has been developed in his lab., has been downloaded highly from a large number of countries [download statistics] [a short video clip] for research, education and industrial use.
+Another tool kit under development, CAT (Component-Aware Technology)/CARE (Component-Aware Requirements Engineering), concerns development, and reuse, of software components.

 He has been a keynote speaker, an invited lecturer, a co-editor-in-chief for International Journal of Software Innovation, an editorial board member for the Requirements Engineering Journal and International Journal of Networked and Distributed Computing, an editor for the ETRI journal, and a program co-chair for various international events.